summersmaggie/anagrams_antigrams/readme.md

-# Anagrams and Antigrams: Epicodus Code Review: Week 1
+# Anagrams and Antigrams: Epicodus Code Review: Ruby - Week 1

 #### _A application that determines whether two words or phrases are anagrams or antigrams.
 2-9-18_